elindalenback/what-to-watch/README.md

 - I followed the steps in the Code Institute Python walkthrough project - Love Sandwiches when setting up my Google Sheets API.

 ## Acknowledgments
-I'm grateful for the Code Institute Slack community for their prompt responses and valuable feedback, which have been instrumental in my learning journey.
+I'm grateful for the Code Institute's Student Care Team for their prompt responses and valuable feedback and understanding, which have been instrumental in my learning journey.
+I also want to thank the Tutors at Code Institute for helping me deploy this project, it was a long way but we made it!

-And finally big thank you to my fellow student Anton Eriksson for brainstorming and troubleshooting.
+And finally big thank you to my fellow student Anton Eriksson for all the brainstorming and troubleshooting.